 If you have avoided giving feedback throughout the year because you don't have the skills then access any one of these three trainings:

 As you are preparing for the discussion, some areas to think about are:

-Feedback you have received from others (be VERY careful with this one - in the ebook Influence Tactics I reiterate many times that you should never give 3rd-hand feedback.)
+- Feedback you have received from others (be VERY careful with this one - in Successful Feedback I reiterate many times that you should never give 3rd-hand feedback.)